desrod/juju-sosreport/README.md

 You'll need a working juju model + controller, and ansible installed on the controller itself.

-You'll also need to install 'jq' on the juju controller so you can parse the resulting json it will output.
+You'll also need to install `jq` on the juju controller so you can parse the resulting json it will output and (at the moment) `sshpass` to use sftp non-interactively.

 ### Getting it going